 - Temporary dental crown pain

-Treatment for Dental Crown Pain
+Treatment for Pain in a Crowned Tooth

 If your tooth crown pain persists, the faster you get a professional medical diagnosis, the much better.
 Make an appointment with your dentist and discuss your symptoms.
 Likewise, notify him or her if you have bruxism and if there are any steps you have actually currently aimed to ease the pain.